secureoptions/vgw-redundancy-poller/README.md

      <li>From the dropdown, select <strong>ParentVgwRedundancyPollerRole</strong></li>
    </ol>

-<li>If you have any secondary AWS accounts that you want to poll with the tool, you must first deploy the secondary_account.json template in those account(s).
+<li>If you have any secondary AWS accounts that you want to poll with the tool, you must first deploy the <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=SecondaryAccountVgwRedundancyPollerRole&templateURL=https://s3.amazonaws.com/secure-options/vgw-redundancy-poller/secondary_acct.json">secondary_account.json</a> template in those account(s).
 If you do not do this, the tool will detect "AccessDenied" against the account and skip over it</li>
 </ol>

 ## Understanding the output of the tool